 Step Three: Pick the main colors you want to use for your Brand Guide.

 Step Four: Copy the colors from ColorZilla and paste them into Canva.

 (I simply used the circle shapes in Canva and then copy and pasted the hex color (#fff) from ColorZilla to the circles to create my color scheme.)

 If you don’t have a color scheme set in place yet, then try out the free online tool, Coolors.

 It’s super easy to use and you’ll quickly find a color scheme to use in your photos.

-Now that you have these in place, hold on to it and use it for reference in the future.
+Now that you have these in place, hold on to them and use them for reference in the future.

 3) Engage and Convert Your Audience Through Beautiful and Inspirational Posts

 Everyone loves taking a picture, but surprisingly, people love a good photo.
-A good photo is not just about snapping a pic on your cellphone.
+A good photo is not just about snapping a pic on your smartphone.